The Best Paint Brushes for Painting Furniture

 Cling On Paint Brushes

-Cling On paint brushes are my other favorite paint brush to use when painting furniture.
+Cling On paint brushes are my other favorite paint brushes to use when painting furniture.

 cling on square shaped paint brush

 They are very similar to the Staalmeester, and about the same price too… about $30-$40 per brush.
-They are made of nylon bristles.
-And they do a great job at creating a brush free finish.
+They’re made of nylon bristles, and they do a great job at creating a brush free finish.

 Just like the other brushes mentioned here, Cling On brushes don’t shed either.
-And they are easy to clean so you can use them over and over.
+They are easy to clean, so you can use them over and over.

 Country Chic Paint Oval Paint Brush